webix-hub/docs/data/api/renderstack_types_other.md

 @descr:

-Each types is a set of rendering helpers and templates
+Each type is a set of rendering helpers and templates
-Component can have multiple types, but only one may be active per component instance
+Component can have multiple types, but only one can be active per component instance